sudo, sudoedit

 Path askpass /usr/X11R6/bin/ssh-askpass

-Normally, if sudo requires a password, it will read it from the user's terminal.
+Normally, if sudo requires a password, it is read from the user's terminal.

-Normally, all open file descriptors above stderr are closed.
+Normally, all open file descriptors > stderr are closed.

-The security policy may only permit the user's ability to use -C when the administrator has enabled the closefrom_override .
+The security policy only permits the use of -C when the administrator has enabled closefrom_override .

-- Temporary copies are made of the files to be edited with the owner set to the invoking user.
+• Temporary copies are made of the files with the owner set to the invoking user.

-(simulate initial login) runs the shell of the target user as a login shell.
+-i [command] Simulate initial login.
+Run the shell of the target user as a login shell.

 .profile or .login will be read.